 Another benefit is the added security that bonded warehouses provide.
 Customs authorities oversee these facilities, meaning your goods are protected while in storage.
 This level of control can reduce the risk of theft or damage and give you peace of mind, especially when storing high-value items.

-Bonded warehouses also make it easier to handle large or complex shipments without overwhelming your cash reserves.
+bonded facilities also make it easier to handle large or complex shipments without overwhelming your cash reserves.
 This flexibility is particularly useful for road freight shippers aiming to scale operations, as it allows them to import goods in bulk and store them until they’re ready for distribution or sale.

 How ETSF facilities support growing logistics operations